NikhilBagwe/Learn-CSharp-Dotnet/webAPI/01 - Model.md

 - Models are also referred as POCO - Plain Old C# Object.
 - They are just like a normal C# class which represent a Table from DB.
 - Each property represent a column in table.
+- We can also create Models for SQL Joins and include Many to Many relationships.